yudengdeng/CDA/README.md

 To run a code, simply open the file in R or SAS and execute it.
 Make sure you have the necessary datasets and packages installed beforehand.

 ## Repository Structure
-The codes are organized by topic in separate folders.
-Each folder contains multiple files, including R/SAS codes and datasets.
+The codes are organized by topic in separate files.
+Each file contains multiple components, including R/SAS codes and datasets.
 The files are named according to their purpose, and comments are included throughout the codes to explain the purpose of each line.

 ## Contributing
 If you have any codes or datasets related to CDA that you would like to contribute, feel free to open a pull request.
 Please make sure that your contribution is relevant to the topics covered in this course and well-documented.